human-conditions/yodrew.github.io-original/_pages/presale.md

 I have made everything else in the list except where noted.
 I have shipped things internationally from both America and Europe.

-I grew up around small businesses of my parents and their friends, worked closely with entrepreneurs and read business books my whole life, and have done business consulting.
-I know double entry accounting, spreadsheets, basic law, history, and philosophy.
+I grew up around the small businesses of father, extended family, and friends.
+I worked closely with entrepreneurs, read business books my whole life, and have done business consulting.
+I know double-entry accounting, spreadsheets, simple programming, basic law, the military attitude, history, and philosophy.

 The biggest risk is if the world ends.
 I don't think it will.
 Things are getting hairy.
 I'll find a way to fill your order.